ucsd-cse29/pa2-hashing-and-passwords/README.md

 ```

 To help testing your PA, we are providing you with a file containing 3 million real paintext passwords famously found a data breach of the [RockYou
 social network](https://en.wikipedia.org/wiki/RockYou) in 2009.
-You can use the password file by reading it into `pwcrack` using
+You can use the password file present in the `ieng6` servers by reading it into `pwcrack` using
 the following commandline.
 ```
 $./pwcrack < /home/linux/ieng6/cs29fa24/pa2/rockyou_clean.txt